Large Continual Instruction Assistant: Introduction

-Considering the essential mechanism of parameter update, we discover that the gradient update might not be a satisfactory choice for MCIT.
+Considering the essential mechanism of parameter update, we discover that the gradient update might not be a satisfactory choice for CIT.
 First of all, we find that the gradient inevitably drives the update of parameters toward the optimization of the new dataset, which causes forgetting.
-Instead, EMA adopts a weighted summation between old and new model parameters, which enjoys the natural advantage of keeping old knowledge.
-However, it faces the challenge of balancing old and new knowledge in continual tuning, as a fixed EMA weight cannot adapt to the continuously evolving datasets, \textit{e.g.} from location identification dataset GQA to OCR token recognition dataset OCRVQA.
+Instead, Exponential Moving Average (EMA) adopts a weighted summation between old and new model parameters, which enjoys the natural advantage of keeping old knowledge.
+However, it faces the challenge of balancing old and new knowledge in continual tuning, as a fixed EMA weight cannot adapt to the continuously evolving datasets, \textit{e.g.} from location identification task to OCR token recognition task or from sentiment analysis task to question answering task.
 To determine this balance weight, it seems that the gradient actually represents the magnitude or discrepancy between the model and the new instructions.
-Thus we propose a new ideal condition for MCIT.
-We use Taylor expansion in the loss function by assuming our update holds the ideal condition, and find the optimal weight is basically according to the gradient information.

-In this paper, we propose a novel method: Multimodal \textbf{\underline{L}}arge \textbf{\underline{La}}nguage \textbf{\underline{C}}ontinual \textbf{\underline{A}}ssistant (LLaCA).
-We introduce the stability and plasticity ideal state to formulate simultaneous equations with the EMA update.
-By employing the Lagrange multiplier method to solve the equation set, we provide a theoretical derivation for dynamically updating the weight of EMA in each training iteration.
-In order to achieve a simple but highly effective update method, we further propose two approximate compensation mechanisms.